『Talking Rubbish - Recycled Content』のカバーアート

 無料で聴く

 'Talking Rubbish - Recycled Content' brings you the most useful moments from the Talking Rubbish podcast, all in bite-sized episodes.
 From practical recycling tips to surprising waste facts and myth-busting insights, James and Robbie cut straight to the good stuff to help you waste less, recycle better, and see your bin in a whole new way.
-Praise for Talking Rubbish: "Toast this pair who are trying to make a difference one rubbish episode at a time" - The Independent “Eye-opening stuff and only rarely dry” - The Guardian "Who knew rubbish could be so interesting" - Radio Times "This podcast will make you smarter and greener" - The i "Full of handy, informative insights" - HeatThe Rubbish Collective Ltd 生物科学 社会科学 科学
+Praise for Talking Rubbish: "Toast this pair who are trying to make a difference one rubbish episode at a time" - The Independent “Eye-opening stuff and only rarely dry” - The Guardian "Who knew rubbish could be so interesting" - Radio Times "This podcast will make you smarter and greener" - The i "Full of handy, informative insights" - HeatThe Rubbish Collective Ltd 日次 生物科学 社会科学 科学

 エピソード

-• Are staples recyclable?
+• Are advent calendars recyclable?

-This episode of Recycled Content, is the 'Rubbish or Not' from episode 44 of Talking Rubbish, which first aired on 29th May 2025.
+This episode of Recycled Content, is the 'Rubbish or Not' from episode 74 of Talking Rubbish, which first aired on 25th December 2025.

 While every effort has been made to provide the most accurate information, recycling guidance changes quickly and some advice may become outdated over time.
 Always check with your local council for the rules that apply to recycling in your area.
 On the main Talking Rubbish podcast, we include an additions and corrections section where we update anything we may have got wrong.